Responsive settling: what it is and how it helps

 - Sing a quiet, soothing song to help you find a rhythm.
 If you think singing might disturb your baby, sing or count in your head to keep your patting steady.
 Or try saying ‘shhh’ on each pat.

-If patting doesn’t seem to work with your baby, there are a few other hands-on settling options that you can try.
-These options all start with your baby in the cot:
+If patting doesn’t seem to work with your baby, there are other hands-on settling options that you can try.
+These options all start with your baby in their cot:

-- Put one hand firmly but gently on your baby’s hip, the other on baby’s shoulder.
+- Put one hand firmly but gently on your baby’s hip and the other on their shoulder.
 As you feel your baby relax, roll baby onto their back and leave the room.